KTH-dESA/SDGs-IAE-Framework/README.md

 The "Organized_Results" sheet gives the information on the "Results" sheet organized by User-Defined Priority.
 Note that any targets given a priority of 0 will not appear.

+FEEDBACK
+The SDGs-IAE Framework is constantly evolving.
+Please help us improve by providing feedback in the form
+	HERE
+Thank you for your time.

 DISCLAIMER
 The results of this tool are intended to be informational only, and do not represent definite answers.
 The synergies and trade-offs achieved may not be applicable to every project, and users should exercise their own judgement when using the results.